ROCm/rocSOLVER/rocsolver/docs/source/userguide_intro.rst

 Overview
 ==================

-An implementation of `Lapack routines <http://www.netlib.org/lapack/explore-html/index.html>`_ on top of AMD’s Radeon Open Compute Platform runtime and toolchains (`ROCm <https://rocm.github.io>`_). rocSOLVER is implemented in the `HIP programming language <https://github.com/ROCm-Developer-Tools/HIP>`_ an optimized for AMD’s latest discrete GPUs.
+rocSOLVER is an implementation of `LAPACK routines <https://www.netlib.org/lapack/explore-html/modules.html>`_ on top of AMD’s Radeon Open Compute Platform runtime and toolchains (`ROCm <https://rocm.github.io>`_). rocSOLVER is implemented in the `HIP programming language <https://github.com/ROCm-Developer-Tools/HIP>`_ an optimized for AMD’s latest discrete GPUs.